SenseLogic/CODA/README.md

 *   Group the class elements by category, declared in the same predefined order :

+    *   Imports.
-    *   Imports
+    *   Types.
-    *   Constants
+    *   Constants.
-    *   Attributes
+    *   Attributes.
-    *   Constructors
+    *   Constructors.
-    *   Destructor
+    *   Destructor.
-    *   Operators
+    *   Operators.
-    *   Inquiries (instance methods which won't change the instance attributes)
+    *   Inquiries : instance methods which can't change the instance attributes.
-    *   Operations (instance methods which can change the instance attributes)
+    *   Operations : instance methods which can change the instance attributes.
-    *   Functions (static methods which don't belong to any instance)
+    *   Functions : static methods.

 *   In a class, declare the called methods before the calling methods, so that the class code can be understood by a single sequential read.